 -

 Lady.
 Oil on canvas.
 Signed (F. Lloret.) and dated (February 97) in the lower right corner.
-Against an indeterminate background, there is the bust of a lady, her head slightly turned to the left.
-In the lower right corner, the painter's signature and the date of the work's execution can be seen (February 97, 1897).
-As in the rest of Europe, the portrait was a genre that enjoyed great popularity in 19th century Spain, mainly thanks to social changes (rise of the upper bourgeoisie, etc.) that influenced aesthetics, hence the degree of intimacy that the painting gives off, different from the "official portraits" preferred by the nobility.
+Against an indeterminate background is the bust of a lady, her head turned slightly to the left.
+In the lower right corner, the painter's signature and the date of completion (February 1897) can be seen.
+As in the rest of Europe, portraiture was a genre that enjoyed great popularity in 19th-century Spain, mainly thanks to social changes (the rise of the upper middle class, etc.) that influenced aesthetics.
+Hence the degree of intimacy the painting exudes, distinct from the "official portraits" preferred by the nobility.

 · Size: 47x5x59 cms.